 Not one to normally order fish I was told that the Newlyn skate wing with capers was not to be missed.
 The giant wing was covered with shallots, brown shrimp and a buttery parsley sauce, and like the rest of the menu was surprisingly simple, but done well.

-Sticky toffee pudding left us divided, rather than clotted cream or ice cream there was crème fraiche was a little too tart and whilst my cousin’s sticky toffee pudding was sticky and moist mine was much drier.
+Sticky toffee pudding left us divided, rather than clotted cream they had opted for crème fraiche which was a little too tart and whilst my cousin’s sticky toffee pudding was everything you could want, namely sticky, mine was dry.

 Meanwhile, breakfast is a veritable feast of pastries, olive bread, cuts of cured meats, cheeses and salmon.
 If you’re after more, then they have a menu of dishes such as oak smoked salmon with scrambled eggs and lemon wrap; avocado on toast with poached eggs and chilli and a particularly indulgent dish of French toast with salted caramel crème fraiche.

 The hotel is home to 86 rooms and suites which range from Cosy Rooms up to Master Suites.
-We stayed in one of the seven Courtyard Suites that surround the Lygon Arms’ courtyard terrace.
-Magically, at night it’s lit up with twinkling lights.
-Anita Rosta Interior Design have worked their magic in the rooms too, keeping a sense of history and setting of the hotel with muted colours, rich fabrics, tweeds and tartans and photos of country pursuits.
+We stayed in one of the seven Courtyard Suites that surround the Lygon Arms’ courtyard terrace, that is magically filled with twinkling lights at night.
+Anita Rosta Interior Design has worked their magic in the rooms too, keeping a sense of history with muted colours, rich fabrics, tweeds and tartans and photos of country pursuits.
 Our spacious room featured a king-sized bed with an unbelievably comfy mattress, handmade in Devon, and a sofa to sink into at the end of the day with a drink from the free (yes, free!) mini bar.
 Antique furniture and period features are matched with flat screen TVs, Nespresso coffee machines and white tiled bathrooms with the deepest baths.